chentetran/Hungry-Hungry-Hipster/statusreport2.md

 	- Facebook for login/friends lists
 	- Build database with friends & personal data (each data point of hipster score, time, person)

+#Comments by Ming
+* From your status report 2: " Integrating "top 100 restaurants" => where are you getting the data from?